 Bacon wrapped dates stuffed with blue cheese is legitimately one of my favorite appetizers.
-It’s sweet, savory, cheesy and meaty!
-And when you use them to make a bouquet, they’re even more perfect!
-And best of all, they make the cutest Valentine’s and Galentine’s gift for the cheese and charcuterie lover in your life!
+It's sweet, savory, cheesy and meaty!
+They're always a hit and beyond easy to make!
+Sometimes I even serve them a bouquet and they're even more perfect!
+And best of all, they make the cutest gift for the cheese and charcuterie lover in your life!

 Every Valentine's Day, I make bacon wrapped dates.
 It's kind of like my own little love tradition that I started back when I lived in Brooklyn.
 There's just something so perfect about these little sweet and savory morsels that just makes my heart all warm and fuzzy.

 Last year, when I catered my soon-to-be sister in law's party, I served them like little edible bouquets.
 They were such a hit and of course they were absolutely delicious and made the perfect table centerpiece!

 This year, I wanted to make them even more delicious so I stuffed them with Point Reyes Blue Cheese.

 This is one of my favorite American-made blue cheeses.
 It's a relatively bold blue cheese with earthy notes and a salted caramel finish.
 When it's baked, it even becomes mild enough for those of you who don't like stinky cheeses.

 To be honest, I could eat an entire block of it by itself!
 But when you bake them with the dates and the bacon, it becomes even more irresistible.
 Oh, and if you can find the Point Reyes Bay Blue where you live, go ahead and do yourself a favor and buy one of those!
 It's one of my favorite cheeses in the world!